Technical architecture overview for IT teams evaluating AccessPoint

 Component Technology Deployed To Purpose

-Teams App Teams manifest v1.17, app version 1.3.0 Customer Teams Admin Center Personal app, configurable tab, activity feed notifications with deep linking
+Teams App Teams manifest v1.19, version lockstep with the SPFx solution and ApiVersion.Current (stamped by CI) Customer Teams Admin Center Personal app, configurable tab, activity feed notifications with deep linking

-Web API C# / ASP.NET Core 10, .NET 10 Customer Azure App Service (Linux) Business logic, data access, document processing
+Web API C# / ASP.NET Core 10, .NET 10 (~103 controllers, ~124 service interfaces) Customer Azure App Service (Linux) Business logic, data access, document processing

-Database SQL Server (DacPac) Customer Azure SQL Database Relational data store (55 tables)
+Database SQL Server (DacPac) Customer Azure SQL Database Relational data store (222 tables, 3,410 fields)

 Blob Storage Azure Blob Storage Customer Azure Storage Account Document file storage